 In 1961, the last four members deeded 305 acres of their land to the state.
-What remains of their once vibrant community are 11 beautifully maintained historic structures that date from 1882-1920 and landscaped grounds including unique ornamental exotic vegetation from throughout the world.
+What remains of their once vibrant community are 11 beautifully maintained historic structures that date from 1882 to 1920, and landscaped grounds that include unique ornamental exotic vegetation from throughout the world.

 The Koreshan Unity Settlement Historic District is on the National Register of Historic Places.